-According to Spitzer, sexual assault affects a victim’s entire life as they continue to experience psychological harm even after the physical assault is over.
+According to Spitzer, sexual assault affects a victim’s entire life as they continue to experience psychological harm even after the physical assault.

 The District Attorney’s office for Orange County filed many felony charges against him.

 According to the O.C.
 DA’s office, Bruccoliere was held at the Central Men’s Jail on a $1,000,000 bail.
-It was unclear at first if he had a lawyer who could represent him.
+It was unclear at first if he had a lawyer to represent him.
 Records from the jail did not list an initial court date.